 These programs include time in the Dorothy Davidson Rosenwald Schoolhouse and are scheduled from 9:00am to 1:30pm.
-The base price for these programs is \$14.00.
+The base price for these programs is \$14.00 plus tax.
 If you select basket weaving as the vocational lesson for the School Day Experience, there is an additional \$2.00 supply fee per student.
-Title 1 schools should be sure to inquire about the possibility of reduced rates made possible by generous donations from our community.
-Prices quoted do not include sales tax.
+Title 1 schools should inquire about reduced rates made possible by generous donations from our community.

-School Day Experience (4th and 5th grades; 9:00-1:30)
+School Day Experience (4th and 5th grades; 9:00 -1:30)